Also known as: Diabetic neuropathy, Diabetes - neuropathy or Diabetes - peripheral neuropathy

 - Gastric emptying study to check how fast food leaves the stomach and enters the small intestine

 - Tilt table study to check if the nervous system is properly controlling blood pressure

 - Getting regular exercise

-- Checking it as often as instructed and keeping a record of your numbers so that you know the things that affect you level
+- Checking your blood sugar as often as instructed and keeping a record of your numbers so that you know the types of foods and activities that affect your blood sugar level

 - Pain in your feet, legs, or arms